-It is judged that as a consequence of climate change, large areas of Sweden will be increasingly prone to landslides and collapse.
+Existing, low-lying built-up areas may in future need to be protected by embankments and by pumping day water and drainage water. prone to landslides and collapse.
 Landslides and collapse are the earth movements which can have the severest consequences for the built-up environment.
 A landslide can affect the built-up environment to different degrees, from constituting a minimal hazard to affecting large areas, buildings, infrastructure, and perhaps even causing the loss of human lives.